Egg Dosa Recipe (Mutta Dosa)

 Pro Tip By Neha

-Invest in a good dosa tawa if you frequently make dosas.
+Invest in a good dosa tawa if you make dosas frequently.
 The quality of the tawa makes a lot of difference in the final texture of the dosa.
 I prefer using a well-seasoned cast-iron dosa pan or a good-quality nonstick dosa pan.
-My current favorite is the 28 cm triply dosa pan from the Stahl brand.
+My current favorite is the 28 cm triply dosa pan from Stahl.

 Egg Dosa FAQs